Le Démon de midi (novel): Paul Bourget’s view on modernism

-The novelist echoed the position of the Catholic Church, represented by Pope Pius X, by publishing laudatory articles about the Holy Father.
-Bourget reflected in his writings the texts (encyclicals and apostolic constitutions) issued by the Vatican.
-The second campaign of the Magisterium occurred in 1910, shortly before the publication of Le Démon de midi, with the issuance of the motu proprio Sacrorum Antistitum on September 1, 1910, which promulgated "a set of measures to curb the progress of modernists who had formed a secret society, and instituted the anti-modernist oath".
-Paul Bourget "extolled the texts promulgated by the Pope, which revealed the Holy Father in his providential role as defender of human reason".
+Paul Bourget adopted a position closely aligned with that of the Catholic Church under Pope Pius X, publishing articles supportive of the pontiff and reflecting the arguments set out in contemporary Vatican documents, including encyclicals and apostolic constitutions.
+The second major anti-modernist initiative of the Magisterium—the motu proprio Sacrorum Antistitum of 1 September 1910, which introduced the Oath Against Modernism and measures aimed at curbing modernist influence—appeared shortly before the publication of Le Démon de midi.
+Bourget praised these texts, presenting Pius X as a providential defender of sound reason.

-In 1908, the writer published Le Pape de l'ordre, explaining that the Church is "the inner fortress, the model society of all societies, balancing independence and obedience, the eternal and the transient, tradition and renewal".
-Bourget had already criticized Loisy’s modernism in a letter to Ferdinand Brunetière in 1903, in L'Écho de Paris on April 27, 1908, and in his Billet de Junius in 1909.
+In 1908, he published Le Pape de l’ordre, in which he described the Church as “the inner fortress, the model society of all societies, balancing independence and obedience, the eternal and the transient, tradition and renewal".
+His criticism of Alfred Loisy’s modernism had already been expressed in correspondence with Ferdinand Brunetière in 1903, in L'Écho de Paris on April 27, 1908, and in his Billet de Junius in 1909.
 In 1906, at the request of the Institute of Action Française, he inaugurated the chair of the Syllabus of Errors led by Abbot Georges de Pascal, with the support of Monsignor de Cabrières.

-The novelist’s hostility toward Le Sillon, as noted by Éric Vatré, also fits into this context where the Magisterium provided the intellectual framework for the anti-modernist struggle.
+Bourget’s opposition to the movement Le Sillon, noted by Éric Vatré, similarly reflects his adherence to the intellectual framework established by the Magisterium during the anti-modernist campaign.